 Pit Gates Open 10 am – Front Gates 11 am – Time Trials 1:15 pm – Racing 3:00 pm

 This is a tentative schedule!!!

-Starting April 14th until April 30th teams may call the office to set up practice times by appointment only.
-Practice days are Monday – Friday from 8am – 3pm.
+Starting May 4th -14th teams may call the office to set up practice times by appointment only.
+Practice days are Monday – Thursday from 8am – 3pm.